 Medical management

-This focuses on the provision and monitoring of calories, micronutrients, fluids and electrolytes and growth.
-This is often provided for by a combination or parenteral (PN) and/or enteral nutrition.
-Although patients often require PN and home PN of some form for a long time, the ultimate goal is the successful weaning of PN to complete enteral nutrition, with sustained growth and maintenance of normal nutrition.
+This focuses on the provision and monitoring of calories, micronutrients, fluids, electrolytes and growth.
+This is often provided for by a combination of parenteral (PN) and/or enteral nutrition.
+Although patients often require PN, including home PN, for an extended period, the ultimate goal is successful weaning from PN to achieve complete enteral nutrition, with sustained growth and maintenance of normal nutrition.

-To normalise life for the child, parents and caregivers of children on PN are often trained in hospital to administer PN at home.
+To normalise life for the child, parents and caregivers of children on PN are often trained in the hospital to administer PN at home.
 PN bags are premixed and delivered weekly to their home.
-Home PN training is managed by a dedicated nursing team and delivery of the PN is coordinated by the pharmacist.
+Home PN training is managed by a dedicated nursing team, and PN delivery is coordinated by the pharmacist.
 Growth velocity and weight are reviewed by the dietician.

-Some hospitals have special nutrition teams comprising nurses, pharmacists, dietician and doctors to ensure the child achieves his or her growth potential.
+Some hospitals have specialised nutrition teams comprising nurses, pharmacists, dietitians, and doctors to ensure the child reaches his or her growth potential.

 Surgical intervention

-Long term parenteral nutrition is administered through central venous catheters which are placed by surgeons.
-Complications central venous catheters include line sepsis, thrombosis and migration.
+Long-term parenteral nutrition is administered through central venous catheters, which are placed by surgeons.
+Complications of central venous catheters include line sepsis, thrombosis and migration.

-Surgical intervention is also required for placement of feeding stomas such as a gastrostomy or jejunostomy.
-These feeding tubes allow for the administration of enteral feeds, either continually or in boluses.
+Surgical intervention is also required for placement of feeding stomas, such as a gastrostomy or jejunostomy.
+These feeding tubes allow the administration of enteral feeds, either continuously or as boluses.

 What are the complications related to short bowel syndrome?

 Long term use of parenteral nutrition results in liver disease, which occurs in 40-60% of infants on PN.
-PNALD comprises of changes in liver histology including fibrosis and eventually cirrhosis and failure.
+PNALD involves changes in liver histology, including fibrosis, and can progress to cirrhosis and failure.

-This occurs due to impaired motility of the bowel and bacterial reflux from the colon (with ileocecal valve resection or incompetence).
+This occurs due to impaired bowel motility and bacterial reflux from the colon (with ileocecal valve resection or incompetence).

 The loss of the terminal ileum is also a risk factor for bacterial overgrowth.
-SBBO can result in further malabsorption with failure to thrive, bacterial translocation causing sepsis, and D lactic acidosis, which occurs when the GI tract is colonised by D lactate producing organisms causing toxic blood levels, ataxia and delirium.
+SBBO can result in further malabsorption with failure to thrive, bacterial translocation causing sepsis, and D-lactic acidosis, which occurs when the GI tract is colonised by D-lactate-producing organisms, leading to toxic blood levels, ataxia, and delirium.
 Symptoms include abdominal pain, cramps, distension and diarrhoea.
-SBBO may also cause deficiency of fat soluble vitamins and B12.
+SBBO may also cause deficiencies of fat-soluble vitamins and vitamin B12.

-Treatment may include cycling antibiotics such as metronidazole, trimethoprim plus sulphamethoxazole or rifaximin.
+Treatment may include cycling antibiotics such as metronidazole, trimethoprim-sulfamethoxazole, or rifaximin.

-This is ether due to bacterial translocation from the bowel or catheter related infections.
+This is either due to bacterial translocation from the bowel or catheter-related infections.
 It is for the latter reason that home PN training to caregivers emphasises strict aseptic techniques.
 Some centres have begun trialling ethanol locks for tunnelled catheters to reduce the incidence of catheter related blood stream infections.

 When would we consider intestinal transplantation?